 For 70 years, residents of Myanmar (Burma) have had a military-ruled government.
 There was hope that electing former peace activist Aung San Suu Kyi would alleviate the situation.
 However, Suu Kyi was arrested in 2021 and the country’s hope for a transition into a peaceful democracy has waned.
 Of note, Rohingya Muslims have been persecuted, and the international community has called the genocide of the Rohingya people “ethnic cleansing.”

 TPS status provides an opportunity for refugees from Myanmar to escape this dire political environment.
-If you’re eligible, our nonprofit has built a free tool that can help you apply for status as a refugee or get help with a case you have already filed.

 The U.S. To Resume Visa Processing for Cubans in 2023